 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Miami Beach, the Belle Isle / Hibiscus Island neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Belle Isle / Hibiscus Island is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Belle Isle / Hibiscus Island neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Belle Isle / Hibiscus Island is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, some neighborhoods have residents that are more educated than others.
 But in this neighborhood there is a dramatic difference.
 NeighborhoodScout's exclusive analysis reveals that 45.2% of the adults here have earned a Masters degree, medical degree, Ph.D. or law degree.
 This is a higher rate of people with a graduate degree than is found in 98.4% of U.S. neighborhoods, where the average American neighborhood has 13.4% of its adults with a graduate degree.
 If you are highly educated, you may have much in common with many of your neighbors here.